jefke-glider/cdp/README.md

 #requirements

 * register a glider flight

-1.  glider immatriculation
+...glider immatriculation
-2.  pilot('s) names
+...pilot('s) names
-3.  takeoff/landing times
+...takeoff/landing times
-4.  type of flight (according to ATO specs, see below)
+...type of flight (according to ATO specs, see below) ...handling of tickets
-5.  handling of tickets

 * work offline (data connection in the field is not good)
-* look-alike the old system, less training needed
+* look like the old system, less training needed
 * adapt some ATO requirements (see below)
 * upload all data to the website (SOAP connection)